Okkers/Advent-of-code-2024/README.md

 Welcome to my solutions for the 2024 Advent of code!

 ### Requirements
-This reposiory was made with the sole ofcus of using numpy - any recent version will suffice.
+This repository was made with the one requirement of only using Numpy - any recent version will suffice.
 If you don't have numpy installed, create a virtual environment:
 ```
 python -m venv NAMEOFVENV